WETLANDS AND STREAMS CODE

 Best available science or BAS is the most current science relative to the functions and values of the critical areas, including the role of buffers in protecting wetland and stream functions and fish and wildlife.
-Under the GMA (RCW 36.70A.175), best available science must be used to designate and protect critical areas and to take measures to preserve and enhance anadromous fisheries, such as salmon (fish born in fresh water and spends most of its life in the salt water and return to fresh water to spawn).
+Under the GMA (RCW 36.70A.175), best available science must be used to designate and protect critical areas and to take measures to preserve and enhance anadromous fisheries, such as for salmon (i.e. fish born in fresh water which spend most of their life in the salt water and return to fresh water to spawn).

 What are wetlands and what is their importance?